peterruler/A-Medical-AI-Chat/README.md

 - then activate env by typing in console:
 - `conda activate torch`

-# Load Model - ggml-model-Q8_0.gguf - 7B Model  - M1 Mac needed - in german (optional)
+# Load custom Model - ggml-model-Q8_0.gguf - 7B Model  - M1 Mac needed - in german (optional)
 - In case a model is not listed on https://ollama.com/library:
 - First install the huggingface-cli:
 - `pip3 install huggingface-hub`